 From an energy usage standpoint, Web hosting is a costly business, and as such, its impact higher on the environment as compared to other industries.
 For this reason and many others, Canvas Host partnered with Bonneville Environmental Foundation to purchase locally-generated renewable energy.

 See our tour of the Biglow Canyon Wind Farm which generates renewable energy in the Pacific Northwest.

-Through Bonneville Environmental Foundation, we purchase 100% renewable energy from wind and geothermal projects in our local power grid.
+Through Bonneville Environmental Foundation, we purchase 200% of our energy needs from renewable wind and geothermal energy projects in our local power grid.
 Unlike traditional carbon offset or national renewable energy credit programs, this method directly benefits our data facility and the Pacific Northwest environment and economy.
 It’s as close as we can get to plugging a clean energy source directly into our data facility!

 Learn More About Renewable Energy

 We encourage you to learn more about how you can participate in renewable programs for home and business.
 Contact your local power utility or, or reach out to Bonneville Environmental Foundation for more information.